Kiuwan logo

 Short for development, security, and operations, DevSecOps is an approach to platform design, culture, and automation that makes security a shared responsibility at every phase of the software development cycle.
 It contrasts with traditional cybersecurity approaches that employ a separate security team and quality assurance (QA) team to add security to software at the end of the development cycle.

-Although it can be difficult to convince teams to adopt two security tools at once, it is possible to do with a lot of planning and discussion.
-However, if teams prefer to only use one tool for their DevSecOps model, they could consider the alternatives below.
+Although it can be challenging to convince teams to adopt two security tools simultaneously, it is possible to do so with thorough planning and discussion.
+However, if teams prefer to use only one tool for their DevSecOps model, they could consider the alternatives listed below.

 2. Integrate SAST and SCA Into the CI/CD Pipeline